Article

 With great hope often come people who do not mean well.
 Some are ready to use energy and momentum for their own benefit.
 Slovakia after the fall of socialism was no exception.

-Shortly after November 1989, a lawyer from Nemšová began gaining popularity — Vladimír Mečiar.
+Shortly after November 1989, a lawyer who had worked in Nemšová began gaining popularity, Vladimír Mečiar.
 In the euphoric atmosphere of the early 1990s, it was very difficult to confront him or question his methods.
 What followed is now well known: increasing nationalism, concentration of power, pressure on institutions, controversial privatisation, and Slovakia’s growing isolation from the West.

 Andrej Sámel was not without experience: during the Prague Spring in 1968, he supported a pluralistic political system and openly opposed the invasion of Warsaw Pact troops, led by the Soviet Union, which brought those reforms to an end.
 He was subsequently pushed out of political life and persecuted by the regime.